etan18/Obsidian-Notes/Cognitive Science/neurons.md

 #mcb61 #cogsci126

-The neuron doctrine (Ramon y Cajal, 1852-1934) is the base principle that **neurons** are the fundamental unit of the nervous system.
+The **neuron doctrine** (Ramon y Cajal, 1852-1934) is the base principle that **neurons** are the fundamental unit of the nervous system.
 These cells are responsible for receiving and relaying sensory inputs.

+The form, interconnectivity, and arrangement of neurons varies depending on the location of the neurons, and these qualities relate to the functions of specific neurons.
 ### cell anatomy
 There are three main parts of the neuron: cell body, dendrites, and the synapse.
 - The **soma**, or cell body
 	- The nucleus of the cell, and other organelles, are stored in the soma
 - **Dendrites** are small arms which receive external information and pass it into the cell
+	- The **spines** are specialized protrusions from dendrites where the information is actually received
 - The **axon** is the long arm of the neuron which fires, transmitting an electrical signal if the *action potential* is reached
+	- The **axon hillock** is the region of the soma which connects to the axon and is where action potentials trigger

+### neuronal signaling
+Two neurons meet at the **synapse**, which is where the inter-neuronal communication occurs.
+Some axons branch to form **axon collaterals** which can transmit signals to more than one cell.
+Synapses can form between neurons, or from a neuron to non-neuronal cells such as muscle, glands, or blood vessels.
-### action potential
+#### action potential
 The action potential is triggered on all all-or-nothing basis: if the synaptic potential exceeds the threshold, then action potential is observed; otherwise, there is no action potential.

 There are two types of synaptic input: **excitatory** and **inhibitory**.